BuildForSDG/good-health-client/README.md

 This is a React Framework app for the Good Health BuildForSDG APP Projects

-- Jest: is use for tests. yet to be set
+-  Jest: is use for tests.TODO

 - Eslint & Prettier: For formatting code to match ESlint AirBnB coding standard.
 You might need to install the ESlint and Prettier plugins for your code editor to make the most of these utilities